 Weight and Spine tapering

 Once you grab the knife, you will immediately notice that the knife is quite light for a Chinese cleaver with a weight of 382 grams.
-And that for their biggest version ”F208-1” with a blade length of 23 centimeters.
+And that is for their biggest version ”F208-1” with a blade length of 23 centimeters.
 The spine thickness is 2.3mm, but it feels thinner since they thinned the blade a lot under the spine.
 The front profile taper is very thin, but the heel area is slightly thicker than the front.

 Knife balance point

-The balance point is at the logo, and with the pinch grip at the metal cap, the knife would be front heavy.
-It is what I expect and wants from a cleaver style knife.
+The balance point is at the logo, and with the pinch grip at the metal cap, the knife would be front-heavy.
+It is what I expect and wants from a cleaver-style knife.
 Since we use the front part to slice and use the heel for thought food, this knife has no distal spine taper, but the knife profile taper is extremely well done.

 Now on to the handle of the Shi Ba Shi F208 knife, they are using a rosewood handle with grooves on the handle.
 The grooves work extremely well with adding extra grip.
-The knife grooves were slightly noticeable sharp out of the box.
+The knife grooves were slightly noticeable and sharp out of the box.
 But after multiple times of use and washing, the grooves smoothed out nicely and became less noticeable during each use.
-Eventually, it will be smoothed out enough that you won’t notice the grooves anymore.
+Eventually, it will be smoothed out enough that you won’t notice the grooves any more.

-I would advise to oil the handle once you get it out, out of the box.
+I would advise you to oil the handle once you get it, out of the box.
 And when the handle starts to become dry, I would apply oil from time to time.
 Do not forget to regularly oil the handle since this prevents the wood from drying out and splitting from temperature swings.
 And you also build up a water-resistant layer over the rosewood handle by doing it regularly.